-At Saints Peter and Paul Catholic Primary School, we adopt a child centred and coordinated approach to safeguarding as outlined in Keeping Children Safe in Education 2021.
+At Saints Peter and Paul Catholic Primary School, we adopt a child centred and coordinated approach to safeguarding as outlined in Keeping Children Safe in Education 2023 and our school policy.

 1. School and our staff are an important part of the wider safeguarding system for children.
 This system is described in statutory guidance Working Together to Safeguard Children.